philburk/kc-audio-bridge/README.md

-This is a Kotlin/Compose Multiplatform project targeting Android, Web, Desktop.
+This is a Kotlin/Compose Multiplatform project targeting Android, Web, and Desktop.
 It provides a simple and portable audio output API that can be used to play stereo floating point buffers.

+To try a simple demo on the web, visit: https://transjam.com/kc-audio-bridge/

 # Docs for kc-audio-bridge